Summer has well and truly arrived here in Cornwall and, naturally, this means it’s officially beach BBQ season!

 Instant lighting charcoal is your best friend

-If you’re not good at lighting BBQs (I know I’m not!), then get yourself some ‘instant lighting charcoal’, available at most supermarkets or Argos.
+If you’re not good at lighting BBQs (I know I’m not!), then get yourself some ‘instant lighting charcoal’, available at most supermarkets or on Amazon*.
 This stuff makes it pretty much fool-proof to get your BBQ going (weather dependent, of course).

 …Also so is tin foil

 Tin foil is so useful at a BBQ!
 You can wrap stuff that easily falls apart (think fish, or pulled pork etc.) and heat it on the grill, use as a plate if you don’t have any, or as a tray to lay cooked stuff on while you’re grilling.